obrien-lab/cg_simtk_protein_folding/README.md

 ![Example video of synthesizing Firfly luciferase on the E.coli ribosome](../../wikis/uploads/img/Luc_fast_CSP.mp4)

 The large subunit of ribosome is shown in silver; The tail of tRNA  is shown in orange; The nascent chain is represented as Cartoon and colored according to the secondary structures; The flexible region of ribosomal protein L24 is shown in green.
-Only the last frame of the trajectory for each NC length is shown in this video. [:leftwards_arrow_with_hook:](#table-of-contents)
+Only the last frame of the trajectory for each synthesis step at each NC length is shown in this video. [:leftwards_arrow_with_hook:](#table-of-contents)

 ### 5. Simulation of post-translational folding
 - The simulation of post-translational folding is quite simple.
 The nascent chain structures that are disassociated from the ribosome will be obtained from [CSP](#4-simulation-of-co-translational-folding) and run Langevin dynamics (LD) in implicit water environment at the physiological temperature.